tyy0309/IS597_Project_WBC_Simulation/README.md

 7. Australia (AUS)
 8. Italy (ITA)

-By analyzing our simulation results, we can determine if our model accurately predicts the performance of these teams.
+By analyzing our simulation results, we can ensure that our model accurately predicts the performance of these teams.

 ### Phase 3 - Experiment